Ineltek-IT/ESP32x-Epson-RTC-drivers/README.md

 ## How to use the driver

-Clone the full directory and copy the examples/rtc_read_time When creating your project it's important to add the following in the CMakeLists.txt at the project level
+Clone the full directory and copy the examples/rtc_read_time.
+When creating your project it's important to add the following in the __CMakeLists.txt__ at the project level

-__CMakeLists.txt__
 ``` set(EXTRA_COMPONENT_DIRS component_folder_path) ```
 In the ```rtc_read_time``` example, the path is ```../../components```.

 You can add the name to a project by changing the following line ```project(rtc_read_time)```.

 ### I2C Config